DroopyTersen/spscript/docs/arbitrary-requests.md

 # Arbitrary API Requests

-If SPScript doesn't have a method that specifically solves your needs, you can always use the base request helpers, `ctx.get` and `ctx.authorizedPost`.
+If SPScript doesn't have a method that specifically solves your needs, you can always use the base request helpers, `ctx.get` and `ctx.post`.
 These methods expect you to pass an endpoint path relative to `<SITE_URL>/_api`.

 > **IMPORTANT!** These methods expect you to pass an endpoint path relative to `<SITE_URL>/_api`.